Eric C. Rust

 - Author of 28 scholarly articles; 38 conference presentations; 60 book reviews in historical journals; TV appearances; consultant for BBC, PBS, History Channel, Naval Institute Press, Indiana University Press, University of Oklahoma Press, McGraw-Hill, Longman, Macmillan, National Geographic Society, Texas Education Agency, Educational Testing Service, Journal of Military History, International Journal of Naval History, International Journal of Maritime History, The Mariner's Mirror, etc.

 Works in Progress

-- Manuscript in progress, with Dr. Michael Pavillard in Las Palmas, on role of Canary Islands in World War II
+- Research and manuscript in progress, with Dr. Michael Pavillard in Las Palmas, on role of Canary Islands in World War II.

-- Book-length project on the disastrous storms and floods along the German North Sea coast in medieval and early modern times, tentatively entitled The Great Man-Drownings.
+- Project on the disastrous storms and floods along the German North Sea coast in medieval and early modern times, tentatively entitled The Great Man-Drownings.

 - Member, Graduate Faculty

 - Several summer sabbaticals and University Research Council travel grants.